nicofirst1/rl_werewolf/src/policies/README.md

-This dir contains the policies used in the training.
+This dir contains the policies used in the training specifically for werewolves.

+**DO NOT use these policies on villagers**

 ### RandomTarget
 Stupid policy to select a random target every time